Musare/Musare/README.md

    The `secret` key can be whatever.
 It's used by express's session module.
    The `domain` should be the url where the site will be accessible from, usually `http://localhost` for non-Docker.
    The `serverDomain` should be the url where the backend will be accessible from, usually `http://localhost:8080` for non-Docker.
-   The `serverPort` should be the port where the backend will listen on, usually `8080` for non-Docker.
+   The `serverPort` should be the port where the backend will listen on, should always be `8080` for Docker, and is recommended for non-Docker.
    `isDocker` if you are using Docker or not.
    The `apis.youtube.key` value can be obtained by setting up a [YouTube API Key](https://developers.google.com/youtube/v3/getting-started).
 You need to use the YouTube Data API v3, and create an API key.
    The `apis.recaptcha.secret` value can be obtained by setting up a [ReCaptcha Site (v3)](https://www.google.com/recaptcha/admin).